On the role of Allee effect and mass migration in survival and extinction of a species: Acknowledgments

-\textbf{Acknowledgments.} I am grateful to Ellen Saada, the French supervisor of my Ph.D.
-Thesis, which was done in joint tutorage between the LMRS Universit\'e de Rouen and the Universit\`a di Milano Bicocca.
+I am grateful to Ellen Saada, the French supervisor of my Ph.D. thesis, which was done in joint tutorage between the LMRS Universit\'e de Rouen and the Universit\`a di Milano Bicocca.
 I thank Rinaldo Schinazi and two anonymous referees for very useful suggestions which helped me to improve the work.
-I thank Institut Henri Poincar\'e, Centre Emile Borel for hospitality during the semester ``Interacting Particle Systems, Statistical Mechanics and Probability Theory'', where part of this work was done and Fondation Sciences Math\'ematiques de Paris for financial support during the stay.
-I acknowledge Laboratoire MAP5, Universit\'e Paris Descartes for hospitality and the support of the French Ministry of Education through the ANR BLAN07-218426 grant.
+I thank Institut Henri Poincar\'e, Centre Emile Borel for hospitality during the semester ``Interacting Particle Systems, Statistical Mechanics and Probability Theory,'' where part of this work was done and Fondation Sciences Math\'ematiques de Paris for financial support during the stay.
+I acknowledge Laboratoire MAP5, Universit\'e Paris Descartes for hospitality.